 And never forget to follow protocol.
 Some parents jump to the principal instead of first going to the teacher with an issue, says Acerra.
 It can make the teacher feel inadequate or manipulated.
 Ultimately, parents should try to establish a working relationship rather than an adversarial one.
 “Don’t be a pain in the neck to your child’s teacher and risk your child taking the brunt of it,” says Walfish.

-Stay in Regular Communication
+For a Good Relationship, Stay in Regular Communication

 Think of this as a professional relationship that requires your utmost attention.
 “The basis of establishing a good rapport with anyone is clear and open communication,” says Ariadne Gourometsios-Jaffe, a bilingual-ESL teacher at Ronald Reagan School 30 in Elizabeth.
 “I remind parents that I’m a parent too, and although education is always changing, their child’s ability to learn will always be a partnership between school and home.”